About the Artist

 What is the hidden meaning in the subtle features of a human face?
 Are timeless stories told in the interactions people have with others and their surroundings?
 Are the things we build on the land a deeper expression of our values and culture?
 These are the kinds of questions that drive my photography.
-I hope that viewers will find their own meaning in these images as they connect with some part of themselves and what they see.
-My greatest satisfaction is when the viewer fully engages with the picture and is able to make it part of their own story.
+My photography explores who we are and how we live in a world of vast human diversity.
+I photograph people, place, and culture.

 Jim Kushman.